 The general officers of this Association shall be Chairman of the Board, Vice Chairman of the Board, a Secretary, and a Treasurer who shall be elected annually by the Board of Directors at the reorganization meeting of the Board (except in the case of a vacancy).
 The Chairman of the Board and Vice Chairman of the Board shall be elected from the Board of Directors.

 The officers shall be elected for a term of one (1) year, and shall hold office until a successor is duly elected and qualified.

 An officer may be removed at any time by a majority vote of the Board of Directors.

 The duties of the respective officers shall be as follows:

-- The Chairman of the Board shall preside at all meetings of the Association and of the Board of Directors, appoint all committees, and have general supervision over the affairs of the Association and the offices thereof.
-He shall be an ex officio member of all committees.
+- The Chairman of the Board shall preside at all meetings of the Association and of the Board of Directors, appoint all committees (but no committee shall have more than seven members unless more are approved by vote of the Board of Directors), be an ex-officio member of all committees, and have general supervision over the affairs of the Association.

 - The Vice Chairman of the Board shall, in the absence of the Chairman of the Board, or in his inability to act, have all the powers and perform all the duties of the Chairman of the Board.